kontent-ai/kontent-ai-migration-toolkit/README.md

 # Kontent.ai CSV Manager

-The purpose of this project is to expot & import content related data to & from [Kontent.ai](https://kontent.ai) projects.
-This project is built on top of Management API.
+The purpose of this project is to export & import content related data to & from [Kontent.ai](https://kontent.ai) projects.
+This project uses `Delivery API` for fast import and conversion to CSV and `Management API` to import data back.

+When importing it is absolutely essential that both `source` and `target` project contains identical definitions of Content types, taxonomies and workflows.
+Any inconsistency in data definition may cause import to fail.

+## Limitations

+### Export limitations

+Export is made with `Delivery API` for speed and efficiency, but this brings some limitations:

+- Assets are exported without their original `filename`.
+If you import these assets back to a different project, the `Asset Id` is used as a filename.
+However, if you import back to the same project, the asset will not be imported if it is already there.

 ## Installation